borealbirds/ring-of-fire/docs/species/WBNU/index.md

 subtitle: Sitta carolinensis
 ---

-The population size of White-breasted Nuthatch (Sittelle &amp;agrave; poitrine blanche) in the Ring of Fire region was 0.058 (0.035, 0.085) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of White-breasted Nuthatch (<div>Sittelle &amp;agrave; poitrine blanche</div>) in the Ring of Fire region was 0.058 (0.035, 0.085) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps